mbourgey/CBW_HTseq_module4/README.md

 `--dbsnp` specifies the input dbSNP vcf file.
 This is used as the source for the annotations.

-`--variant` specifies the input vcf file.
+`-V` specifies the input vcf file.

 `-o` specifies the output vcf file.